-- The failure or destruction of satellites and transmitter facilities that we depend upon to distribute our programming could materially adversely affect our business and results of operation; - Long term effects of the hurricane damage in our Puerto Rico, Houston and Miami markets and the potential for future storm related damage or damage from other natural disasters could adversely affect our revenues. - Our ability to respond to rapidly changing technology, services and standards which characterize our industry in order to remain competitive; - Our ability to retain key employees, on-air talent and program hosts; - Impairment of our goodwill and other intangible assets deemed to have indefinite useful lives can cause our net income or net loss to fluctuate significantly; - Piracy of our programming and other content, including digital and internet piracy, may decrease revenue received from the exploitation of our programming and other content and adversely affect our business and profitability; - The material weakness in our internal control over financial reporting, which could adversely affect our business, reputation and results of operations; - Damage to our brands or reputation; - Our business may be adversely affected by legal or governmental proceedings brought by or on behalf of our employees; - Raúl Alarcón, the Chairman of our Board of Directors, Chief Executive Officer and President, has majority voting control of our common stock and 100% voting control of our Series C preferred stock and this control may discourage or influence certain types of transactions or strategic initiatives; - Changes in government regulations, and - Other risk factors discussed in our Annual Report.
+- The failure or destruction of satellites and transmitter facilities that we depend upon to distribute our programming could materially adversely affect our business and results of operation; - Long term effects of the hurricane damage in our Puerto Rico, Houston and Miami markets and the potential for future storm related damage or damage from other natural disasters could adversely affect our revenues. - Our ability to respond to rapidly changing technology, services and standards which characterize our industry in order to remain competitive; - Our ability to retain key employees, on-air talent and program hosts; - Impairment of our goodwill and other intangible assets deemed to have indefinite useful lives can cause our net income or net loss to fluctuate significantly; - Piracy of our programming and other content, including digital and internet piracy, may decrease revenue received from the exploitation of our programming and other content and adversely affect our business and profitability; - Damage to our brands or reputation; - Our business may be adversely affected by legal or governmental proceedings brought by or on behalf of our employees; - Raúl Alarcón, the Chairman of our Board of Directors, Chief Executive Officer and President, has majority voting control of our common stock and 100% voting control of our Series C preferred stock and this control may discourage or influence certain types of transactions or strategic initiatives; and - Changes in government regulations, and - Other risk factors discussed in our Annual Report.